 Select pieces address the association of “soundtracks” with film scores in unexpected ways, while others take various approaches to visualizing the relationship between sound and space.
 Susan Philipsz’s Night and Fog (Clarinet) (2016) deconstructs an existing soundtrack by Hanns Eisler for Nuit et Brouillard (Night and Fog) (1956), a documentary about Holocaust concentration camps by Alain Resnais.
 In this piece — which has been adapted for SFMOMA and is accompanied by a series of photographs of the artist’s breath — 12 speakers emit different tones played by a clarinet, based on when the wind instrument appears in the score.
 Ragnar Kjartansson’s video installation The Visitors (2012) explores architectural space as well as the space between people.
 Eight musicians, each recorded alone in a different room within a mansion, collaborate in a performance of the same song.
 In Christina Kubisch’s sound sculpture Cloud (2011), a tangle of red wiring uses electromagnetic induction to make electrical fields audible to visitors through specially-designed headphones.

 Soundtracks is co-curated by Rudolf Frieling, curator of media arts, and Tanya Zimbardo, assistant curator of media arts.

-Support for Soundtracks is provided by the Office for Contemporary Art Norway.
+Support for Soundtracks is provided by the French American Cultural Society and the Office for Contemporary Art Norway.